WaterFutures/EPyT-Flow/docs/tut.events.rst

 ---------------------

-Sensor reading events are events that affect sensor readings only (e.g. sensor faults, communication events, etc.).
+Sensor reading events are events that affect sensor readings only (e.g. sensor faults, sensor reading attacks, etc.).
 Those events must be derived from :class:`~epyt_flow.simulation.events.sensor_reading_event.SensorReadingEvent` and must implement the :func:`~epyt_flow.simulation.events.sensor_reading_event.SensorReadingEvent.apply` method.
 This method gets the raw sensor readings as well as the time steps as input, applies the event's logic to it, and